colinbull/colinbull.github.io/talks/Fsharp_Enterpise/slides/index.md

 * Small sets of the correct combinators in your domain go a long way.
 * Reduced dependency cycles

+'At this point we have a common repository but I rarely ref dll.
+Use file instead

 ***

 ### Whats the same?